AnastasiaKaldi/Kaboom-MusicGame/README.md

 # Project Musa

-Porject Musa- Game A, is one of the games hosted on thr Website.
+Porject Musa- Game A, is one of the games hosted on the Website.
 It is a Kaboom jump-run-Jump educational music game, made to teach children aged 10 to 15 years old, the musical notes.
 In the game, a real piano was recorded to aquire the sounds of the piano notes.
 This game meant to be completely identical to another project one mine "Kaboom-MusicGame2", for the purpose of the experiment.
 Their only difference is how the piano notes were recorded.

 ## Installation